 - Y.A.
 Setiawan, S.S.
-Chirayath, and E.D.
+Chirayath, E.D.
 Kitcher, "MAPPS: A stochastic computational tool for multi-path analysis of physical protection systems", Annals of Nuclear Energy, available online 5 October 2019.

 - Y. Setiawan S.S.
 Chirayath, "Stochastic Approach in Single Path Analysis of Adversary’s Intrusion Strategies in Physical Protection System (PPS) Effectiveness Evaluation", presented at 59th Annual Meeting of the Institute of Nuclear Materials Management, Baltimore, Maryland, July 22-26, 2018.